 How do you treat Aniridia?

 There is no cure, however there are multiple aids that can help people affected by this condition.
-One of the solutions that will help against light sensitivity are tinted lens and sunglasses.
-Since controlling the light is harder or impossible, the heightened sensitivity can pose a serious discomfort.
+One of the solutions that will help against light sensitivity are tinted lenses and sunglasses.
+Since controlling the light can be hard or impossible, the heightened sensitivity can pose a serious discomfort.
 Tinted lens and glasses can significantly improve those symptoms.

-Artificial iris has also been introduced recently and is another option to battle glare and photosensitivity.
-It is also a great solution when it comes to mitigating the psychological effect of having the condition as it solves the cosmetic issues that Aniridia may cause to the eye.
+Artificial iris implants have also been introduced recently.
+This is another option to battle glare and photosensitivity.
+It is also a great solution when it comes to mitigating the psychological effect that having a misshapen iris can cause in a person, as it makes the iris look normal.